EricFarrell/Cybersecurity-Portfolio/ARP Poisoning/README.md

 ## ARP Poisoning

 ### Objective
-- Spoof the MAC address of a network interface and impersonate another network.
+- Spoof the MAC address of a network interface and impersonate another network

 "Macchanger -r eth0" was used in Root Terminal on Kali Linux.
-This was used to randomly change the MAC address of the network interface.
+This was used to randomly change the MAC address of the network interface
 It shows the current MAC address, the permanent MAC address, and the new MAC address.

 After doing an "ifconfig -a" it can be seen that the new MAC address was applied.
 ![image](https://github.com/user-attachments/assets/a466c9ff-c9bf-4b00-beee-5600c008fe1f)